Toretsk: 18th Century

-Early history
+19th Century

-The territory where Toretsk now sits has been inhabited since ancient times, as discovered with archaeological findings.
+The settlement of Zaitsevo emerged near the Sukhoi and Zhitny Yar ravines.
+By 1800, part of the settlement's population had moved to the Shcherbinovsky farmstead.
 The city itself was founded in 1806 in the Russian Empire, when parts of the town Zaitseve were split off into several minor hamlets, including Shcherbynivskyi.
 According to local traditions, this name originates from a similarly-named Cossack outpost in the area.
 In the late 1830s, coal deposits were discovered in the area, and the area was developed for coal mining.
 Shcherbynivskyi and neighboring villages were united into a village named Shcherbynivka, which became part of Bakhmut uezd.

+By the mid-19th century, Shcherbinovka's population reached 457.
+Coal mining developed.
 In 1869, the Kursk-Kharkiv-Azov Railway was built, which passed near Shcherbynivka, significantly contributing to the economic development of the town.
+In the early 1890s, a coke plant was built.
+On the eve of 1916, three coal mines and two industrial enterprises were operating in Shcherbinovka.